MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-report-intrastat.md

     |**Unit of Measure**|Specifies the unit of measure for the tariff number. |

 > [!NOTE]
-> When you want to update the **Unit of Measure** on the **Tariff Numbers**, adding a new option as a supplementary unit of measure, system will ask you do you want to update related items.
-That means all items with the same tariff number will get updated **Unit of Measure** in the **Item Units of Measure** page.
+> If you add a supplementary unit of measure, [!INCLUDE [prod_short](includes/prod_short.md)] will ask whether you want to update related items.
+If you choose to update related items, the **Unit of Measure** on the **Item Units of Measure** page will be updated for all items with the same tariff number.

 > [!NOTE]
-> When you add the **Tariff Number** with defined **Unit of Measure** to the item, the system will automatically add new unit of measure to the **Item Units of Measure** for this particular item. **Qty. per Unit of Measure** will be based on the **Quantity Rounding Precision** for this item.
+> When you add the **Tariff Number** with a defined **Unit of Measure** to the item, [!INCLUDE [prod_short](includes/prod_short.md)] will automatically add a new unit of measure to the **Item Units of Measure** for the item.
+The **Qty. per Unit of Measure** will be based on the **Quantity Rounding Precision** field.

-## Country-specific Intrastat setup
+## Enter country-specific Intrastat settings

-The Intrastat requirements are similar in all member states of the EU, although there are important exceptions.
+Intrastat requirements are similar in all member states of the EU, although there are important exceptions.
 In theory, the rules should be uniformly applied in all member states.
-However, there are differences in implementation because some member states provide guidelines on how to apply the general principles in the regulation in specific situations.
+However, there are differences in implementations because some member states provide guidelines on how to apply the principles in specific situations.
 For example, commercial samples, return of goods, and so on.
-These guidelines can produce different results for various situations in EU member states.
-Because of that, some countries have some extra specific information that's separate from other countries.
-They also use a different file format for reporting.
+These guidelines can produce different results for various situations.
+Therefore, the information that countries must enter can differ.
+The file format to use for reporting can also differ.

 ### Austria